PJ789/Syonara/README.md

 1. Add a brightness control to the backlight circuit, perhaps using an analog input.
 2. Support for standard LED colour setting protocols.
-3. The circuit design counts over 20 matrix columns, supplying power to each column via two decade counters, then reading the output on the 8 matrix rows as a byte.
+3. ~~The circuit design counts over 20 matrix columns, supplying power to each column via two decade counters, then reading the output on the 8 matrix rows as a byte.
 Because of the keyboard membrane design, this can create false key presses if two keys on the same row/different columns are pressed at the same time (causing power to be fed to a second column) AND another key is simultaneously pressed on either column.
-The likelihood of this happening is reasonably low; it could be avoided by better keyboard membrane design (requires a new keyboard membrane).
+The likelihood of this happening is reasonably low; it could be avoided by better keyboard membrane design (requires a new keyboard membrane)~~ _fixed 2022-02-22 see item 14_.
 4. Replace the backlight circuit with _moar_ Neopixels
 5. ~~Put the two decade counter clock/reset pins on the same AVR port, so both could be reset or clocked in one operation (saving 62ns).
 The decade counters are never reset independently of one another. (see also [Syonara circuit diagram V2](design_ideas/Syonara%20Circuit%20Diagram%20V2.png) for an illustration, and idea #10).~~ _done 2022-01-07, designs updated_
 6. ~~Implement a per column, or row/column, debounce algorithm~~ _done 2022-01-08, designs updated_